joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/opinion/100000010524984/trumps-worst-enemy-himself.html

 **ICE Scouted Site to Hold Immigrant Detainees in New York City**\
-`Federal officials explored the possibly of using a Coast Guard facility on Staten Island.
+`Federal officials explored the possibility of using a Coast Guard facility on Staten Island.
 The effort appears to be part of a plan to expand President Trump’s immigration crackdown.`\
 https://nytimes.com/2025/11/14/nyregion/ice-detention-facility-staten-island.html

 **San Francisco Mayor Has First Major Error With Embarrassing Appointment**\